Power of Attorney vs Executor of Estate: Key Differences and Responsibilities Explained

 How can potential conflicts among family members be mitigated?

-Clear communication, detailed legal instructions, and, if necessary, mediation or legal counsel can help prevent and resolve conflicts, ensuring your wishes are honored.
+Clear communication, thorough legal guidance, and, if obligatory, mediation or legal counsel can prevent and solve disconnections, guaranteeing that your plans are followed.

 Does a Power of Attorney have authority after the principal’s death?